El Dorado AVA: Topography

 El Dorado appellation is unique due to its high elevation and complex topography.
 Its mountain vineyards are perched high above the large Central Valley near sea level.
-El Dorado lies in the 360 mi foothill “belt” of the north-central Sierra Nevada mountains where vineyards primarily are at elevations between 600 and 3500 ft above sea level.
+El Dorado lies in the 360 mi foothill "belt" of the north-central Sierra Nevada mountains where vineyards primarily are at elevations between 600 and 3500 ft above sea level.
 The viticultural area benefits from cool air drainage that flows down the mountain slopes toward the valleys pushing hotter air off the vineyards creating diverse micro-climates and growing conditions not found in other regions in the Central Valley or coastal mountain areas.
 Some of the historic and revered vineyards are planted at and above 2000 ft.
 Coastal mountains may have vineyard elevations of 200 to 1500 ft, where El Dorado vineyards tend to start at 1200 to 3500 ft or even higher for some vineyards.

 Climate

 The higher average elevation of El Dorado, as opposed to the lower foothill areas, and the Central Valley guarantees it a more favorable growing climate.
 Indian summer with cool nights and warm days extends the growing season into October.
 Little rainfall occurs until late October and November.
 Thus, the area is cooled by elevation rather than by the fog that is common to the coastal regions.
 Therefore, the grapes receive more direct sunlight, thus ripening fully without retaining excess herbaceous characters or acidity that is out of balance with the fruit flavors.
 The relatively cool fall temperatures also allow the grapes a long "hang time" for uniform ripening.
 Approximately 32 varietals ranging from Gewürztraminer, which does best in the higher and cooler portions of the county, to Zinfandel and Barbera, which ripen perfectly in warmer climates.
+The USDA plant hardiness zones range from 8b to 9b.